U.S. Department of State Seal

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-Remember: Before you adopt a child in Kazakhstan, you must have completed the above four steps.
-Only after completing these steps can you proceed to finalize the adoption or a grant of legal custody by Kazakhstan for the purposes of emigration and adoption.
+Remember: Before you adopt a child in Kazakhstan, you must have completed the above five steps.
+Only after completing these steps can you proceed to finalize the adoption in Kazakhstan.

-The process for finalizing the adoption or obtaining legal custody for purposes of emigration and adoption in Kazakhstan generally includes the following:
+The process for finalizing the adoption in Kazakhstan generally includes the following:

 • Role of Competent Authority: The Committee for the Protection of Children’s Rights (CPCR) receives adoption dossiers, matches prospective adoptive parents with prospective children, and sends a child’s profile to the prospective adoptive parents.
 If the PAPs accept the match, the CPCR issues a visa support letter to the parents and directs the parents to the orphanage, where they will complete a four-week bonding period.

 • Role of the Court: Adoptions in Kazakhstan are concluded by a court and are based on the prospective parents’ application.
 The process requires the physical presence of the prospective adoptive parents, guardians or custodians, and representatives of the General Procurator’s Office.
 The individuals or state agencies who have custody of the child must agree to the adoption.
 After the four-week physical bonding period with the child, prospective adoptive parents can apply to the court to finalize an adoption.
-It takes one to three weeks to have a court date scheduled.
-After the court decision and a 15-day appeal period (see Kazakhstani Administrative law, Article of the Administrative Procedural and Process-Related Code of the Republic of Kazakhstan), the parents can apply to a local office of civil records for an adoption certificate, birth certificate and passport.
+After the court decision and a 15-day appeal period (see Kazakh Administrative law, Article of the Administrative Procedural and Process-Related Code of the Republic of Kazakhstan), the parents can apply to a local office of civil records for an adoption certificate, birth certificate and passport.

 • Role of Accredited or Approved Adoption Service Providers: Prospective adoptive parents can only adopt through adoption agencies authorized in Kazakhstan.
-They help submit and obtain documents, provide translation services and host and escort children, if necessary.
+These agencies help submit and obtain documents, provide translation services and host and escort children, if necessary.

 • Securing the necessary consent to termination of parental rights and to adoption;